How Person-Centered Therapy Can Benefit You

 Interested in giving person-centered therapy a try?

-With many of these therapies, you can get a clue as to what they are by looking at the name of them.
-As you may infer, PCT is client centered therapy rather than the therapist.
-This lets the client make their conclusions and find their answers to their problems.
-The therapist sits like a brick in the wall, listening to what the client says, acknowledging them, and not changing the subject or being judgmental towards the client.
+As you may have inferred, PCT is a form of client centered therapy.
+This lets the client draw their conclusions and find their answers to their problems.
+The therapist listens to what the client says, acknowledging them, and not changing the subject or being judgmental towards the client.
+The purpose of the therapist in PCT is generally to create a welcoming, open environment in which the client can express themselves freely.

 Person-Centered Therapy techniques can benefit quite a few people, many of whom don’t need to have a mental disorder to reap the benefits.
 Some people it can benefit include: